amplify-edge/shared/servers/google/README.md

 For global we use google Storgae and Google PUB Sub, so we dont have to run our own fully HA.

-TIDB we have to run, unless we start to use Bigquery
+TIDB we have to run, unless we start to use Bigquery.

 Its a weird mixture of dev, build and runtime tools that need it.